janniklth/janniks-web-app/README.md

 ### Stock Dashboard
 - Track stock prices and view relevant financial information.
 - Customize your stock watchlist for personalized tracking. (with dummy data due to limited API calls)
-- Note: The demo watchlist (muster@mail.de) is already filled with some stocks.
+- Note: The demo watchlist (see below for credentials) is already filled with some stocks.
+- Note: You can only search for exact american stock symbols (e.g. AAPL for Apple Inc. or MSFT for Microsoft Corporation)

 ### Wikisearch with Reader
 - Search and explore information from Wikipedia.